Updated on February 9, 2023

 Share on Share on Linkedin

-The flops are a true institution of the winter edition of LOBBY magazine and its LOBBY AWARDS.
-This, since the creation of the ceremony.
-We reassure you right away, 2022 did not escape the rule!
-Especially since the past year has been full of failures of all kinds...
-And it's really worth to come back on these delights!
+Flops are a veritable institution in the winter edition of LOBBY magazine and its LOBBY AWARDS.
+And have been since the ceremony's inception.
+Rest assured, 2022 was no exception to the rule!
+All the more so as the past year has been no slouch when it comes to misses of all kinds...
+And it's well worth looking back on these delights!

-This is not an award like any other.
-It's not an award at all.
-But flops are a real LOBBY AWARDS tradition(see the LOBBY AWARDS video here).
-Every year, LOBBY magazine and its award ceremony focus on the biggest "fails" of the year.
-Here is a small selection.
+This is no ordinary award.
+It's not even a prize.
+But flops are a LOBBY AWARDS tradition(see the LOBBY AWARDS video here).
+Every year, LOBBY magazine and its awards ceremony take a look at the biggest "fails" of the year.
+Here's a small selection.

-The first one that comes to mind is of course the (...very short) course of our Red Devils at the World Cup in Qatar.
-Far be it from us to shoot on an ambulance, but we have to admit that the Red Devils have disappointed us again.
-And not only a little.
-This generation of players, which was described as golden, will not have won any trophy...
+The first that springs to mind is, of course, our Red Devils ' (...very short) run at the World Cup in Qatar.
+Far be it from us to shoot the breeze, but we have to admit that the Diables have once again disappointed us.
+And not just a little.
+This generation of players, once described as "golden", failed to win a single trophy...

 Qatar again, but this time on the political side.
-If there is a question that has long divided the Belgian political class, it is the boycott, or not, of this World Cup.
-Our Minister of Foreign Affairs, Hadja Lahbib, was chosen to support the Red Devils in the group stage of the tournament.
-What, in the end, was preferable, given the course of our players ...
-Without making political analysis to two cents, we can still wonder about the deep convictions of our elected officials.
-The defense of minorities and human rights obviously takes second place when there is a World Cup and, above all, a Qatari partner not to offend, as its financial power is great.
+If there's one issue that has long divided Belgium's political class, it's whether or not to boycott the World Cup.
+As a result, our Minister of Foreign Affairs, Hadja Lahbib, was chosen to support the Red Devils in the group phase of the tournament.
+Which, in the final analysis, was preferable, given our players' track record...
+Without getting into the nitty-gritty of political analysis, one might well wonder about the deep-seated convictions of our elected representatives.
+The defence of minorities and human rights clearly takes second place when there's a World Cup to attend and, above all, a Qatari partner not to offend, such is its financial power.

-Let's go back to Belgium and Brussels, also called "hell" by motorists, since the great Good Move plan was put in place.
-The objective of this plan is, according to the official press release, to reduce transit traffic on less important roads and to give more space to pedestrians, cyclists and public transport.
-As a result of this regional plan, several municipalities have implemented new traffic plans.
+Back to Belgium and Brussels, also known as "hell" to motorists, since the formidable Good Move plan was introduced.
+According to the official press release, the aim of this scheme is to reduce through-traffic on less important roads and give more space to pedestrians, cyclists and public transport.
+As a result of this regional plan, several communes have introduced new traffic plans.
 And therein lies the problem.
-It would seem that this traffic plan was devised by officials who never drive a car... in Brussels.
-Some of the neighbourhoods concerned rebelled, the Engagés (ex-CDH) were asked to be consulted, and the plan was cancelled in a hurry in some neighbourhoods, such as Cureghem...
-And this is just a non-exhaustive list of the consequences of the implementation of "Good Move".
+It's almost as if this traffic system was devised by people who never drive... in Brussels.
+Some of the neighborhoods concerned have rebelled, and the Engagés (ex-CDH) have asked to be consulted.
+In some areas, such as Cureghem, the plan has been cancelled in a hurry...
+And that's just a non-exhaustive list of the consequences of implementing "Good Move".

-More juicy details and other majestic flops can be found in LOBBY 58 magazine which you can find here.
+You'll find more juicy details and other majestic flops in LOBBY 58 magazine, which you can find here.

-In the meantime, if by chance you have nothing to do this weekend, try to reach the Place du Sablon and the Place de Brouckère by car, without any hassle...
-It will be, for sure, a good move...
+In the meantime, if you happen to have nothing to do this weekend, try driving to the Place du Sablon and the Place de Brouckère...
+It's sure to be a good move...